NBISweden/ngi-nbis-epigenomics-hands-on/docs/content/tutorials/ONT/ONT_Tutorial.rst

 --------------

 Modkit has a suite of tools for processing and analyzing modified base calls in modBAM files.
 Here are two more functionality that you may find useful.
-Please visit the Modkit documentation for example usage and more details.
+We do not have the time to discuss them in this workshop.
+However, if you are interested, please visit the Modkit documentation for example usage and more details.

 `Modkit repair <https://nanoporetech.github.io/modkit/intro_repair.html>`_